 To get the foil to stick to the curve and fold over onto the glass with the minimum of tears, use your fingers first to burnish the sides of the foil onto the piece of glass beginning on the outside curve.

 As you move to the inside curved portion gently and progressively ease the edge of the foil with your finger toward the surface of the glass.
-Easing and burnishing one side of the curve at a time will give you better results toward getting the foil onto the glass without tearing the foil.
+Easing and burnishing one side of the curve at a time will give you better results toward getting the foil to stretch onto the glass without tearing the foil.

 Finish by burnishing the foil down using a fid.
 This helps keep the foil firmly adhered to glass through the soldering.